syncfusion-content/javascript-docs/js/TreeGrid/Getting-Started.md

 {% endhighlight %}

-ejTreeGrid is displayed as the output in the following screenshot.
+TreeGrid widget is displayed as the output in the following screenshot.

 {% include image.html url="/js/TreeGrid/Getting-Started_images/Getting-Started_img3.png"%}

 ### Enable Sorting

-The ejTreeGrid control has sorting functionality, to arrange the data in ascending or descending order based on a particular column.
+The TreeGrid control has sorting functionality, to arrange the data in ascending or descending order based on a particular column.

 #### Multicolumn Sorting

-Enable the multicolumn sorting in ejTreeGrid by setting `allowMultiSorting` as `True`.
-You can sort multiple columns in ejTreeGrid, by selecting the desired column header while holding the **CTRL** key.
+Enable the multicolumn sorting in TreeGrid by setting `allowMultiSorting` as `true`.
+You can sort multiple columns in TreeGrid, by selecting the desired column header while holding the **CTRL** key.

 {% highlight js %}